abrarr18/Camera/README.md

-# Flix
+# Camera
-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Camera is an app that allows users to take photo, add paint drawings and icons, and undo or clear them.

 ---

-## Flix
+## Camera

 ### User Stories